 Quinine is a natural alkaloid with true medicinal properties.
 It’s available over the counter by prescription in the US or in small quantities in tonic water.
 It is extracted from the bark of the cinchona plant, a small tree native to South America.
 Cinchona bark, long used by Peruvian natives as a muscle relaxant, is effective in the treatment and prevention of malaria and other afflictions.
 The locals would grind the bark into a powder and combine it with sweetened water to offset the bitter flavor—thus creating the world’s first tonic water.
 It has been used by Europeans since at least the early 1600’s as a cure for malaria and the bitterness eventually led British colonials in India to combine it with gin to offset the taste, creating the Gin & Tonic cocktail.

 The hardest part is getting the cinchona bark.
-I got mine here.
+We got mine here, but we also have links in our shop recommendations.
 Just make sure you buy it in powdered form for this recipe, as it’s available as chunks of bark and even capsules or tea.
 A 4 oz container will provide enough for several recipes.
 You will also need a stalk of fresh lemongrass, some citrus, allspice berries, powdered citric acid and agave nectar as a sweetener.
-After seeing other recipes online, I decided to share a half-size version which should result in enough to put in a spare bottle and last for a while.
+After seeing other recipes online, We decided to share a half-size version which should result in enough to put in a spare bottle and last for a while.

 2 cups water

 1 large stalk of lemongrass, chopped

 1 teaspoon whole allspice berries

 2 tablespoons citric acid